KPIs

 To achieve growth rates in excess of the growth in our markets and that of our competitors.

-In the US and Canada, fleet on rent grew 9% and 15% respectively in 2019/20, while in the UK it reduced by 3%.
-The US market grew 6%, the Canadian market by 1% and the UK market was flat.
+In the US, fleet on rent increased 15% (rental revenue up 24%), in Canada, fleet on rent increased by 25% (rental revenue up 22%), while in the UK it increased by 5% (rental revenue up 3%).
+The US market increased by 12%, the Canadian market by 8% and the UK market by 4%.

 DOLLAR UTILISATION (%)